hyperlite.org

 Native function calling (OpenAI tool-use format) requires specific model support.
 HyperLite's tool system doesn't.
 It parses <tool_call> XML blocks from any model's output in real-time during streaming, executes the tool, and feeds the result back.

-The result: file reads, writes, shell execution, web search, git operations, and 36 other tools work with SmolLM 1.7B the same way they work with a 70B model.
+The result: file reads, writes, shell execution, web search, git operations — all 39 tools — work with SmolLM 1.7B the same way they work with a 70B model.
 The model's capability determines quality.
 The architecture doesn't impose a ceiling.

 writes